 BS, Northeastern University; MS, Boston University; PhD, Indiana University of Pennsylvania

 As cybercrime program coordinator at Boston University’s Metropolitan College, Dr. Choi designed and will oversee the master’s concentration and certificate in Cybercrime Investigation and Cybersecurity, offered jointly by the Department of Applied Social Sciences and Department of Computer Science.
 Choi’s research focuses on the intersection of human behavior and technology—and how criminal justice can respond effectively to the challenges of cybercrime.
 In 2008, he proposed his Cyber-Routine Activities Theory, which has become a predominant theory on cybercrime and computer crime victimization.
 Dr. Choi’s work has appeared in numerous criminal justice journals.
 In 2009, the Korean Institute of Criminology, in cooperation with United Nations Office on Drugs and Crime (UNODC), invited Choi to facilitate the UN’s Virtual Forum against Cybercrime (VFAC) as an instructor.
-He published the book Risk Factors in Computer Crime in 2010, and is awaiting the publication of his new book, Cybercriminology and Digital Investigation, in summer 2015.
+He published the books Risk Factors in Computer Crime in 2010 and Cybercriminology and Digital Investigation in October 2015.

 Assistant Professor of Criminal Justice